How to Start an Online Thrift Store

 A flat shipping rate is the easiest option.
 This involves calculating a rough average price for your shipping, and then just adding this cost to every delivery as standard.
 This way, you might lose a little money shipping some large orders, but overall it should all balance out and save you a lot of time and hassle.

-Look out for carriers which have an option to collect parcels from you, rather than you dropping them off to the drop off point.
+Look out for carriers that have an option to collect parcels from you, rather than you dropping them off at the drop off point.
 In the early days, dropping off parcels probably won’t take up too much time, but it’s nice to have the option if orders really ramp up later down the line.

 Here are some popular shipping carriers to compare: